cyberark/conjur/app/domain/authentication/authn_jenkins/README.md

 19. Set ```ID``` to ```SECRET_ID```
 20. It should look like:

-21. No run the job and it should fetch the secret successfully.
+21. Now run the job and it should fetch the secret successfully.
 When looking at the job console the password should be scrubbed automatically

 ```